OpenXiangShan/XiangShan-doc/docs/blog/posts/biweekly-111-en.md

 # [XiangShan Biweekly 111] 20260916

-Welcome to XiangShan biweekly column!
+Welcome to the XiangShan biweekly column!
 Through this column, we will regularly share the latest development progress of XiangShan.
 This is the 111th issue of the biweekly report.

+Regarding the recent development progress of XiangShan, the frontend added BPU S2 override, increased its runahead distance, and fixed an ICache replacement-policy bug; the backend expanded support for vector widening, narrowing, multiply-add, and division, and fixed decoding, bypass, and floating-point bugs; in memory access and caching, F-POP and teacher-student BOP prefetchers were integrated, while LoadQueueReplay gained early wakeup and pipeline optimizations; XSAI added matrix prefetch descriptors to CUTE memory requests, fixed a prefetch livelock, and improved AME DiffTest checks; infrastructure updates improved FPGA DiffTest workflows, optimized the NEMU reference model, expanded test workloads, and fixed GSIM simulation bugs; XS-GEM5 continued aligning Sbuffer, vector writeback, and BPU behavior, and optimized SMT pipeline policies and LSQ contention logic.

 <!-- more -->